-Chop Suey is a delicious stew composed of bean sprouts, water chestnuts, bamboo shoots, onions, celery, and bits of pork, chicken, or beef served with noodles.
-Popular in the 1950s, each mom had her own version of this cheap, familiar comfort food.
-This recipe is like the one my mother-in-law, Helen made.
+Chop Suey is a delicious stew composed of bean sprouts, water chestnuts, bamboo shoots, onions, celery, and bits of pork, chicken, shrimp, or beef served with noodles.
+Popular in the 1950s, each mom had her own version of American shop suey that was a cheap, familiar comfort food

 The True Chop Suey History

 Although nobody knows for sure, San Francisco seems to be the city that gave birth to this mixed stew.

 It was there that Chinese laborers flooded the city to take advantage of the booming economy brought on by the Gold Rush.

 The legend goes that one night a group of drunken miners stumbled into a Chinese restaurant and demanded food.
 The tired owner trudged back into the kitchen, scraped leftover food off of the precious customers' plates, then put the scraps onto new ones.